 “Yes.
 Well, I have a copy of your resume here, somewhere.”

 She was rummaging through the glossy leather bag now.
 He was unsure whether to sit or not.
 Then feeling foolish, he sat down.
 She looked up and in her soft tones, said,

 “So tell me, Sandeep, why do you want to work for a women’s website?”

 She didn’t say a word but a faint ripple moved horizontally across her eyebrow line.
-It was the minutest of eyebrows-raises.
+It was the minutest of eyebrow-raises.
 The burst of confidence that had spattered across his insides after his first bold move dried up, leaving grimy marks on his self-esteem.
 He managed to stay silent even though his gulp sounded deafening to his own ears.
-It would probably be like this every day, never knowing for certain but pretending confidence all the time.

 Twenty minutes later, the conversation had settled, just like the coffee that had sunk to foam rings at the bottom.
 She excused herself and walked to the door next to the counter.
 He watched her hips beat time to the clack of her heels on the wooden flooring.

 What should he do now?
 Was he supposed to wait for her answer?
 No, she would probably need some time before getting back to him.
 It seemed rude to get up and leave.

 The bill.
 That might be a good next step.
 Except should he pay or not?
 She was a modern woman and a successful one; the chief of a woman-centric business.
 She might be offended if he did so.
 But she looked like a classy lady.
 Even the heels of her shoes had no mud on them.
 She was probably used to a lot of attention and luxury.
 She looked…high-maintenance.
 And didn’t those women usually expect the man to be ‘chivalrous’?